 Brendan Schulman leaves drone maker DJI

-As the trade war between the United States and heated up in recent years, Chinese-made drones became a political focal point and were often blamed for ‘stealing' sensitive information to be sent back to mainland China.
-Schulman pushed back on this and on the federal ban on drones containing Chinese-made parts and advocated instead on using universal standards for drones.
+As the trade war between the United States and China heated up in recent years, Chinese-made drones became a political focal point and were often blamed for ‘stealing’ sensitive information to be sent back to mainland China.
+Schulman pushed back on this and on the federal ban on drones containing Chinese-made parts and advocated instead on using universal data security standards for drones.

 During his time at DJI, Schulman played a much bigger role in the drone industry than his job description required.
 As a hobbyist RC and drone pilot himself, he has worked hard to help shape drone policies and regulations in the United States and abroad.
 His departure from DJI is not only a loss to the drone maker but also to the drone community at large.
 He will be sorely missed.